 From Surviving to Thriving: How Operating Cash Flow Can Revolutionize Your Business

-A positive operating cash flow is a great indicator that showcases a company’s capability to generate sufficient cash flow from its operation.
-On the other hand, negative operating cash flow means the company's cash inflows are lower than the outflows.
+A positive OCF is a great indicator that showcases a company’s capability to generate sufficient cash flow from its operations.
+On the other hand, negative OCF means the company's cash inflows are lower than its outflows.

 Key Takeaways